-The Nintendo Switch is a console ideal for co-operative fun, mainly because you get two controllers right out of the box in the form of Joy-Con.
-This makes playing 2 player Nintendo Switch games remarkably straightforward.
+The Nintendo Switch is a console ideal for co-operative fun, mainly because every console bundle comes with two controllers in the form of Joy-Con by default.
+Playing 2 player Nintendo Switch games is second nature, as a result.
 Whether playing in handheld, tabletop or docked mode, both Joy-Cons can be easily broken off at any time and used independently for instant local two-player play.
 But what exactly are the best 2 player Nintendo Switch games out there?
 We’ve put together this ultimate list, helping you decide which Nintendo Switch game to play as a pair.